 PhD Student Openings

 I am currently looking for talented, hard-working PhD students broadly in the systems area.
-Our lab focuses on next generation experimental computer systems, with a particular emphasis on operating systems, high-performance computing, and computer architecture.
+Our group focuses on next generation experimental computer systems, with a particular emphasis on operating systems, high-performance computing, and computer architecture.
 We also do work in virtualization and cloud computing, security, high-performance networking, parallel programming languages, and runtime systems.
 If you are curious about what goes on inside all of the computational devices that increasingly pervade our lives, if you enjoy building things and hacking on cutting-edge systems, and if you like to think about the future of computers, science, and technology, I encourage you to apply.
 I am especially interested in recruiting deeply curious students who enjoy prototyping new ideas and who have a passion for diving into, understanding, and creating new systems.

 Requirements and Qualifications